 - Click here to view the upcoming Test Sessions: https://www.purdue.edu/testingcenter/tests/advanced/chemistry.php

 - Click here to review eligibility requirements: https://www.purdue.edu/testingcenter/tests/advanced/eligibility.php

 Contact the Purdue Testing Center at (765) 494-7690 or email@example.com for further information, or questions regarding scheduling.

-The following guidelines for test-out exams in chemistry are in effect:
+The following guidelines for Advanced Credit (Test-Out) exams in Chemistry are effective immediately:

 Marcy H. Towns